 Did you know…

 Senior cats are susceptible to a number of diseases.
-The most common are kidney disease, diabetes, abdominal tumours, thyroid disease, and arthritis.
+The most common are kidney disease, diabetes, abdominal tumours, thyroid disease, heart disease and arthritis.
 Being able to detect changes in your cat’s behaviour and habits early and notifying your local pet care team will help to reduce serious long-term health issues.

 Health concerns to be aware of as your cat gets older

 You know your cat best, and you may be the first to notice if something is not quite right.
 Always pay attention to changes in your cat; they hide their feelings well, so if they’re ill or something is wrong, it can be hard to identify.
-As cats get older they can develop certain health issues.
+As cats get older, they can develop certain health issues.

 - Arthritis or mobility issues